Corporate and Regulatory Drivers

 Edited by Philippe Gugler and Julien Chaisse

-Julien Chaisse and Philippe Gugler INTRODUCTION The Southeast Asian region is one of the most dynamic areas in the world and for this reason holds much promise.
+1. The ASEAN in a new era: unveiling the promises Julien Chaisse and Philippe Gugler INTRODUCTION The Southeast Asian region is one of the most dynamic areas in the world and for this reason holds much promise.
 The Association of Southeast Asian Nations (ASEAN) has become a vibrant market with a combined gross domestic product (GDP) of 700 billion US dollars.
 ASEAN is also one of the most diverse areas in the world.
 This diversity in a land of important contrasts is manifest in numerous ways, including levels of economic development, economic regimes and income.
 The growing population of 540 million is characterized by a young workforce.
 Their rising affluence implies strong purchasing power for lifestyle consumer products and an expanding demand for high-quality services and goods.
 This consumer market is already larger than that of India and of the coastal economies of China.
 The region has experienced remarkable economic dynamism and is actively engaged in an ambitious scheme of regional integration.
 Before the recent downturn, economic growth was robust and trade and investment flows soared as a result of increasing international division of labour.
 However, in the current economic climate, there is a real need for faster regional economic integration to cushion the impact of the global economic downturn.
 ASEAN will soon face significant challenges since we are entering a very important period in global financial history.
-There will be a series of global summits to reform the global financial architecture in order to prevent future crises like the one the world has faced since 2008 and to put...
+There will be a series of global summits to reform the global financial architecture in order to prevent future crises like the...

 You are not authenticated to view the full text of this chapter or article.

 Elgaronline requires a subscription or purchase to access the full text of books or journals.
 Please login through your library system or with your personal username and password on the homepage.

 Non-subscribers can freely search the site, view abstracts/ extracts and download selected front matter and introductory chapters for personal use.